Esri/joint-military-symbology-xml/documentation/DESIGN_DOC.md

 This helps justify and validate the existence of these two committees, in the face of serious opposition from some government quarters.

-Which in turn insures the continued viability and longevity of MIL-STD 2525 and NATO APP-6.
+Which in turn insures the continued viability and longevity of MIL-STD 2525.
 Without which there would be no agreed joint military symbology standards, which would in turn lead to issues with C2 system interoperability and the accurate and consistent communication and depiction of tomorrow's tactical pictures.

 #### Are there any other dependencies or risks to consider?
 There are no technical dependencies or risks involved in completing this project, as envisioned.
 XML is a stable and dependable data format and the tools to parse it are legion.